Healthy cooking and authentic dishes – what’s much better?

 For the best results, make sure to include turmeric and season your rice with black pepper!
 Turmeric is one of the most amazing foods on this planet, and that can genuinely be stated.

-I spoke about it in some detail in my post about the best foods for brain health, where we learn about the importance of using black pepper with it so that we can absorb the healthy components from it, and about its anti-inflammatory and protective properties!
+I spoke about it in some detail in my post about The Best Foods for Brain Health, where we learn about the importance of using black pepper to really absorb the healthy components from it, and about its anti-inflammatory and protective properties!

 Shepherd’s Pie (Cottage Pie)

-For anyone who hasn’t had this, it is a delicious mincemeat pie topped with mashed potato.
+For anyone who hasn’t had this, it is a delicious, hearty mincemeat pie topped with mashed potato.
+Perfect for cold nights, that’s for sure!

-The meat will mostly be mixed with your basic mixed vegetables.
+The meat is often with your basic mixed vegetables.
 These include cauliflower, carrots, green beans, some broccoli, and sweetcorn (or a variation with only a few).
-Cheese, particularly Cheddar, is another common addition grated on top of the potato. (if you use cheese, I’d recommend one from grass-fed cows or goats).
-Abel & Cole offer a great organic mature cheddar.
+Cheese, particularly Cheddar, is another common addition grated on top of the potato.

-Shepherd’s pie is another hearty dish (as you might expect from cool climates), and can be made with either beef or lamb.
+Shepherd’s pie is a well-rounded dish, and can be made with either beef or lamb.
 Most commonly the meat of choice would be beef, though.

-If you make this at home, the mashed potatoes would be best with a pure butter or even bone broth!
-Once again, goats butter is often a healthy go-to choice.
+If you make this at home, the mashed potatoes work wonderfully using a pure butter or even bone broth!
+Once again, goat’s butter is often a healthy go-to choice.

 Possibly the most traditional dish of England is a Sunday roast.
 Complete with beef, roast potatoes, parsnips, carrots, yorkshire puddings, and any sort of green vegetable, this is a well-rounded meal that lives up to its reputation.